Provisional Patent Requirements: Everything You Need to Know

 Don’t Be Afraid of Provisional Patent Applications

 Most patent attorneys encourage their clients to always use provisional patent applications.
-As soon as you are able to describe your invention, you should file for a provisional patent.
-You can still continue working on improving and modifying the invention later.
+As soon as you can describe your invention, you should file for a provisional patent.
+You can continue working on improving and modifying the invention later.

 Provisional patents can be re-filed and updated as new developments with the invention occur.
 Therefore, even before an invention is complete, provisional patents can be used to protect the progress that has been made.
 All types of inventions can benefit from a provisional patent, from hi-tech patents to garage-inventions.